-I. Sui mmary of Audit Results 1.
-Type of auditor's report issued on GAAP financial statements: Unmodified 2.
-Internal control over financial reporting: Material weakness(es) identified? ☐ yes ☒ no Significant deficiencies identified that are not considered to be material weakness(es)? ☐ yes ☒ none reported 3.
-Noncompliance material to financial statements noted? ☐ yes ☒ no 4.
-Internal control over major programs: Material weakness(es) identified? ☐ yes ☒ no Significant deficiencies identified that are not considered to be material weakness(es)? ☐ yes ☒ none reported 5.
-Type of auditor's report issued on compliance for major programs: Unmodified 6.
-Any audit findings disclosed that are required to be reported in accordance with 2 CFR section 200.516(a)? $\square$ yes $\boxtimes$ no 7.
-Major Programs: CFDA Number(s) 15.634 Name of Federal Program or Cluster State Wildlife Grants 8.
-Dollar threshold used to distinguish between type A and type B programs: \$750,000 9.
-Auditee qualified as low-risk auditee? ⊠ yes ☐ no II. idings related to the financial statements which are required to be reported in accordance th GAGAS.
+I. Summary of Audit Results

+- 1. Type of auditor's report issued: Unmodified, prepared in accordance with Generally Accepted Accounting Principles - 2.
+Internal control over financial reporting:

+Material weakness(es) identified? ☐ yes ⊠ no Significant deficiencies identified that are not considered to be material weakness(es)? ☐ yes ⊠ none reported

+- 3. Noncompliance material to financial statements noted? \Box yes \boxtimes no - 4.
+Internal control over major programs:

+Material weakness(es) identified? ☐ yes ⊠ no Significant deficiencies identified that are not considered to be material weakness(es)? ☐ yes ⊠ none reported

+- 5. Type of auditor's report issued on compliance for major programs: Unmodified - 6.
+Any audit findings disclosed that are required to be reported in accordance with 2 CFR section 200.516(a)? ☐ yes ⊠ no - 7.
+Major Programs:

+CFDA Number(s)Name of Federal Program or Cluster15.634State Wildlife Grants

+- 8. Dollar threshold used to distinguish between type A and type B programs: \$750,000 - 9.
+Auditee qualified as low-risk auditee? 🖂 yes 🗌 no - II.
+Findings related to the financial statements which are required to be reported in accordance with GAGAS.

 No matters were reported.

 III.
-Fin dings and questioned costs for federal awards.
+Findings and questioned costs for federal awards.

 No matters were reported.

-SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS YEAR ENDED DECEMBER 31, 2015
+SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS